Last summer, my daughter and I traveled to Atlanta to see John Mulaney perform.

 The list includes Harrison Ford and Calista Flockhart, whose parents settled in Morristown, and Lily Tomlin whose wife Jane Wagner is from Morristown.

-Among the pictures in the photo gallery is a locally famous shot of the cast and crew of “The Evil Dead” eating at the restaurant in 1981.
+Among the pictures in the photo gallery is a locally famous image of the cast and crew eating at the restaurant in 1981.
 It’s a deep cut but a must-see for real horror fans.

 You can view the trailer via this link.

-It’s hard to overstate how big “Davy Crockett” was in the middle of the 1900s.
+It’s hard to overstate how big this was in the middle of the 1900s.

-Fess Parker was a major star thanks to a pair of Disney movies which were edited together from a three-part mini-series and the song which multiple singers used to chart in 1955.
+Fess Parker was a major star thanks to a pair of Disney movies which were edited together from a three-part mini-series and the song that multiple singers used to chart in 1955.

 Parker’s version of the song – which I believe is the best known now – peaked at No. 6 on the weekly chart and No. 31 for the year.